 Power Distributions: Local Authorities & Sustainable Energy

-This is an ESRC funded, 2-year research project that analyses local authority sustainable energy programmes.
+This ESRC funded project analyses local authority sustainable energy programmes.
 Particular attention is paid to the implications of political devolution and decentralising energy systems for local government capacities to govern and for the types of choices that they can make.
-Case study areas are: West Midlands Combined Authority, Bristol, Cornwall, Nottingham, Peterborough, and Cardiff.
+Case study areas: West Midlands Combined Authority, Bristol, Cornwall, Nottingham, and Cardiff.
 Read more.

-14th September, Coin Street Neighbourhood Centre, London: this conference designed to bring together personnel working in local authorities on sustainable energy in order to discuss ideas and make new connections.
+This conference brought together personnel working in local authorities on sustainable energy with other stakeholders in order to discuss experiences, exchange ideas and make new connections.

 The first project workshop was held on the 17th March 2017 in the Free Word Centre, London.
 Please see here for the agenda, and below links to selected presentations: